icdevs/Icdevs_mainsite/_posts/2025-02-14- Admin Bounty - Gitcoin.md

 ## Funding

 The bounty was generously funded by the DFINITY Foundation.
-If you would like to turbocharge this bounty you can seed additional donations of ICP to 25be490ab9521ab06c8fb5456a1f376e71204aa565513391322b59b0177aea38.
-ICDevs will match the bounty $40:1 ICP for the first 75 ICP out of the DFINITY grant and then 0.25:1 after that.
-All donations will be tax deductible for US Citizens and Corporations.
-If you send a donation and need a donation receipt, please email the hash of your donation transaction, physical address, and name to donations@icdevs.org.
-More information about how you can contribute can be found at our [donations page](https://icdevs.org/donations.html).

 ## FYI: General Bounty Process